Monch87/Industrial-Design-WEBSITE/README.md

 ## Description

-Design project integrates Google maps to show the designer location.
-Provides all users with a profile page if they are suppliers/partners or clients with their respective forms and information.
+Design project integrates designs projects by the designer with the respectice customer's reviews.
+Also provides a customer log-in in order to create the review.
+All sign-ups will be created by the admin.
+In contact information there is a form in order to contact the designer.